 One evening I finally gave in to my curiosity and confidently walked over to the lady selling the black shells.
 It’s the custom for vendors at the markets to provide a small bowl of samples for potential customers to try.
 This lady was no exception, as she had a paper bowl holding a few shells sitting on the front of the table.
 I grabbed one of the samples, put it in my mouth, and sucked on it as I walked away.
 While the shells looked spicy piled up on display—with a few peppers mixed in—I tasted nothing.
 Flavorless.
 And I was disappointed to find no meat inside.

-The next night, I was at the same market, and I wanted to try again.
+The next night, I was at the same market, and I wanted to try one more time.
 So I grabbed another sample from the shell lady.
-Again, no matter how much I worded it around my mouth, no meat, no flavor, just a shell.
+Again, no matter how much I worked it around in my mouth, no meat, no flavor, just a shell.
 Come on.
 Why do people buy those things?
 I walked back to my family and told them how I’d wasted my time and was glad I hadn’t wasted my money.

 That’s when my son looked back at the table . . . and said, “Dad, that’s not the bowl for samples.
 That’s where people put the shell after they’ve tried one and need to throw it away.”